National Unity of Hope

-The National Unity of Hope (Unidad Nacional de la Esperanza, UNE) is a political party in Guatemala.
-It was founded in 2002 and defines itself as a social-democratic and social-Christian party.
+The National Unity of Hope (Unidad Nacional de la Esperanza, UNE) is a populist political party in Guatemala.
+It was founded in 2002 and defined itself as a social-democratic and social-Christian party, but since transformed and is now described as a right-wing party.
 It is the largest political party in Guatemala by the number of members.

+Ideology

+At the time of its founding in 2002, it defined itself as a social-democratic and social-Christian party, but has gradually shifted to the right wing.
+It opposes lifting abortion and same-sex marriage bans in the country.
+However, it supports social programs aimed at uplifting the "forgotten" poor of the country.

 2003 election

 At the legislative elections held on November 9, 2003, the party won 17.9% of the popular vote and 32 out of 158 seats in Congress.
 Its presidential candidate Álvaro Colom won 26.4% in the presidential elections on the same day and was defeated in the second round, when he received 45.9%.

 2007 election

 For the 2007 elections, the party again chose Colom as its presidential candidate.
 He came in first place with 28% of the vote;

 in the Legislative Election, the party won 22.8% of the vote and 48 seats in Congress, more than any other party.
 On November 4, 2007, in the second round of the election, Colom was elected President of Guatemala.
 It would mark the first time since 1954 that Guatemala had a left wing government.